DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

     - /opt/testcafe/docker/testcafe-docker.sh firefox:headless,chromium tests/**/*
 ```

 * `e2e_tests` - the job's name.
-You can choose any name you wish.
 * `image` - Docker image settings.
 * `name` - the TestCafe image's name.
 You can find it on [Docker Hub](https://hub.docker.com/r/testcafe/testcafe/).
-* `entrypoint` - overrides the image's [ENTRYPOINT](https://docs.docker.com/glossary/?term=ENTRYPOINT) to be `/bin/sh`.
-You need to specify this setting because the TestCafe image has the default `ENTRYPOINT` set to the `testcafe` command, while GitLab uses `sh` to run test scripts.
+* `entrypoint` - overrides the image's [ENTRYPOINT](https://docs.docker.com/glossary/?term=ENTRYPOINT) and sets it as `/bin/sh`.
+You should specify this setting because the TestCafe image's default `ENTRYPOINT` is set to the `testcafe` command and GitLab uses `sh` to run test scripts.
 The `-c` flag indicates that the subsequent argument is a command rather than a script.
 * `script` - the command that runs TestCafe tests. `/opt/testcafe/docker/testcafe-docker.sh` points to a script that prepares the environment to run a browser and starts TestCafe.
 Its arguments are standard TestCafe [command line parameters](../../using-testcafe/command-line-interface.md).

-For more information about the `.gitlab-ci.yml` syntax, see [Configuration of your jobs with .gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/README.html).
+See [Configuration of your jobs with .gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/README.html) for more information about the `.gitlab-ci.yml` syntax.

 Commit `.gitlab-ci.yml` and push the changes to the repository.
-Now you have a new [job](https://docs.gitlab.com/ee/ci/pipelines.html#jobs) that can be executed by any [GitLab Runner](https://docs.gitlab.com/ee/ci/runners/README.html).
+This creates a new [job](https://docs.gitlab.com/ee/ci/pipelines.html#jobs) that any [GitLab Runner](https://docs.gitlab.com/ee/ci/runners/README.html) can execute.

-## Option 2 - Install TestCafe to a Docker Image
+## Option 2 - Install TestCafe on a Docker Image

-If you use a Docker image that does not have TestCafe preinstalled, you can install it from `npm` before tests are run.
+You can install TestCafe from `npm` before tests are run if you use a Docker image that does not have TestCafe pre-installed.

 First, add TestCafe to your project development dependencies.
 Open the repository root and execute the following command: